 Dodd Fell will appear in front.
-At a convenient point strike of to the left to proceeed to the top of the hill.
-There are varous paths across the rough pasture and peat bogs eventually reaching the trig point.
-Leave the trig point proceeding south-west on a feint path regaining the track.
-Continue for 1/4 mile or so until reaching a gate on the right hand side. pass through the gate a descend steeply into Snaizeholme valley aiming for a wall and the stream at the bottom.
+At a convenient point strike of to the left to proceed to the top of the hill.
+There are various paths across the rough pasture and peat bogs eventually reaching the trig point.
+Leave the trig point proceeding southwest on a feint path regaining the track.
+Continue for 1/4 mile or so until reaching a gate on the right hand side.
+Pass through the gate a descend steeply into Snaizeholme valley aiming for a wall and the stream at the bottom.
 Cross the stream and continue along the track through pasture and woodland.
 At a clearing turn right down the access road to Stone Gill Foot.
 Turn left at the house and proceeding to the rear head for the plantation passing through a stile.

 At the end of the farm access road bear right along the main road towards Hawes.
-There is no way of avoiding this. after 3/4 mile bear left along the lane signposted Appersett.
-At a bend in the lane carry stright on along a footpath.
+There is no way of avoiding this.
+After 3/4 mile bear left along the lane signposted Appersett.
+At a bend in the lane carry straight on along a footpath.
 This turns left and right passing old barns and across a stream.
 Head towards a new barn and along a farm access road to emerge at the main road near Ashes.
-Turn right and proceeed into Hawes.
+Turn right and proceed into Hawes.
 The bus stop is outside the Board Inn for the return back to Garsdale Station

 ©John Carey 2012